asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 The first parameter, `_interface`, is the same interface made available in the `deno_plugin_init` function, the one that allows us to register new operations.

 The second one, `_zero_copy` is what interests us more here.
-It's a `ZeroCopyBuffer` from JavaScript.
+It's a `ZeroCopyBuffer` which directly references the JavaScript buffer.
 Deno plugin API mandates that all communications are made using buffers, and the `_zero_copy` buffer is where the parameters sent from JavaScript will live.

 As you might have guessed by now, if we're sending Buffers but we want to send text, we will need to do some encoding and decoding before we send these messages, as the following JavaScript snippet shows.